 But look closer and you’ll spot this magnificent reminder;

-It commemorates the Bull and Mouth Coaching Inn, one of 20 inns in the City, that used to 51 coaches and a whopping 700 underground horse stables.
+It’s the last surviving piece of the Bull and Mouth Coaching Inn, one of around 20 inns in the City alongside a whopping 700 underground horse stables.

 There’s a cryptic inscription along the base;

 Milo the Cretonian an ox slew with his fist and ate it up at one meal.
 Ye gods what a glorious twist.